 We drank wine and played chess.
 And he suggested that every time one of us loses a piece the other person can ask you to do something.
 He asked me to show him my tits, then asked me to do role play where I had to dress up like I would as a stripper, but try to talk him into a game of chess instead of a dance – which was both sexy and hilarious at the same time.

-I asked him to slap me in the face, and then poured a bottle of water over him #standard.
-He ended up whipping me and dripping candle wax on me, and then we were asking each other intimate sexual questions, and it went on for so long that we had to just give up on asking for tasks and finish the game.
+There was sexy slapping and water pouring and he ended up whipping me and dripping candle wax on me, and then we were asking each other intimate sexual questions, and it went on for so long that we had to just give up on asking for tasks and finish the game.

 He forked my king and my queen with his knight, and I lost, which of course only made me more turned on.
 I ended up playing with my vibrator, and then his dick, and he came all over my tits.
 Shame it wasn’t on my face, but I think we decided to save that.
 The next day he texted me saying ‘I hope you’re still annoyed that I beat you at chess’.
 So.
 Fucking.
 Hot.

 It’s definitely an unusual experience when someone else is in your ‘relationship’, because it’s literally already their relationship.
-Like he mentioned that he’d told his girlfriend about my wet and messy fetish, and I was slightly annoyed.
+He mentioned that he’d told his girlfriend about my fetish, and I was slightly annoyed.
 But then immediately really turned on that he’d told her something so personal about me.

 He said he would like me to meet her at some point, and that might be just hanging out, or it could turn into a threesome – it totally depends.
 I’m quite curious to meet her actually, and part of me likes the idea of sleeping with her too.
 Unfortunately he said she’s not that kinky – as the thought of us hurting each other really appeals to me.
 Perhaps he could just tie me up and fuck her in front of me.
 I like that idea too.

 It’s been a real lesson for me in getting used to seeing someone, but maintaining a distance.
 Here’s the thing – I really like him – but I don’t spend all my time thinking about him.
 I don’t get angsty if he doesn’t text back straight way.
-And of course it means I don’t feel guilty about talking to other guys and setting up dates with them.
+And of course it means I don’t feel guilty about talking to other peopleand setting up dates with them.
 (I have two this week).
-I can tell him about my other sexual experiences like when I fucked the 20 year old, and we can talk openly about it.
+I can tell him about my other sexual experiences and we can talk openly about it.

 It also helps that he’s not a frequent texter generally.
 So he’ll text to arrange meeting or to say he had a good time, and a bit in between for a quick catch up.
 But the fact that I’m not expecting to hear from him every day, or even every week, has taken the pressure off so much.